MarcoBackman/bankcoresystem/README.md

 ### How to set up and run locally

 > [!CAUTION]
-> Make sure that environment variables are set correctly and your target db is running
+> Make sure that environment variables are set correctly and your target db is running. </br>
 > Make sure your kafka system is running (zookeeper and brokers)

 1. Run flyway migration via integration testing tool or directly by executing maven flyway